Get to Know Preview Shortcuts

 - CMD + *: Use this shortcut to change to zoom to selection.

-- How to Edit a PDF with Preview on Mac
+- How to Fix a Blurry PDF in Preview on Mac